hamoid/video_export_processing/README.md

 ## change log

+* 0.1.7 - April 1st, 2017
+  * Setting are now saved in the libray folder.
+Using the Java Preferences was giving errors on some Windows versions.
+  * New example added to produce a video based on FFT data and making sure audio and video stay in sync.
+  * In Windows, when ending a video, CTRL+C is sent to ffmpeg to terminate properly.
+This seems to fix corrupted videos on Windows.
+  * The library now notices if ffmpeg is not found (maybe because it was moved) and asks again for its location.
 * 0.1.6 - December 8th, 2016
   * Fix for high dpi screens (Thanks to @LodenRietveld)
 * 0.1.5 - December 2nd, 2016